ratwolfzero/hopalong_python/README.md

     def main(image_size=(100, 100), color_map='hot'):

-By the way, this scenario is an ideal use case for the extended program version with pixel hit count statistics.
+By the way, this scenario is an ideal use case for the extended version of the program with pixel hit count statistics.

 [Back to Table of Contents](#calculate--visualize-the-hopalong-attractor-with-python)